To be eligible for Championship designation, a race must meet the following requirements:

 - the race is USATF sanctioned and the course is certified

-- the recommendation that all runners be USATF members
+- the recommendation that runners be USATF members

-- list your event in one or more newsletters, The Exchange Zone, which is mailed to more than 5,000 individuals.
+- list your event in one or more issues of The Exchange Zone, mailed to more than 4,000 individuals.

-- list your event in the "Grand Prix" schedule on the USATF-New England internet page.
-Results will be posted here also, if provided on a disc immediately following the race.
+- list your event in the "Grand Prix" schedule on the USATF-New England web page and national events schedule.
+A link to entry info, event web site, to results will also be posted here.

-- distribute the entry form to all member clubs and organizations (to guarantee this 300 copies must be made available to the USATF-NE at least 60 days before the event).
+- email entry information to all member clubs and organizations, and bring entry forms to other championships held prior to the event (if 100 copies are available to the USATF-NE at least 60 days before the event).

 - assist with prize money payment to individuals and teams

-- assist with filing appropriate record forms should an age record be set
+- assist with filing record forms if age group records be set

-- provide USATF-NE awards for year-end individual champions - men and women - open, 40-49, 50-59, and 60-over divisions.
-Year-end team champions will receive prize money.
+- provide USATF-NE awards for year-end individual champions - men and women - in open, 40-49, 50-59, and 60-over divisions, and pay year-end prize money to teams in age divisions.

-- designate a USATF-NE representative to be present at the event with current individual membership and club information, and USATF materials to facilitate USATF membership on race day.
-This person also will help verify New England results and help with award ceremonies.
-USATF-New England requires that a table be made available in the registration area to assist runners with current membership and event information.
+- designate one or more USATF-NE representatives to attend the event with current individual membership and club information, and materials to deal with USATF membership on race day.
+This person also will work with the timing company to verify New England results and help with award ceremonies.

 - make available the current USA Track & Field Competition Rules handbook.